apollographql/apollo-server/docs/source/essentials/fetching-data.md

 ## Context

-> TODO: Shorten this up.
+> TODO: Shorten this up, a lot.

 ### What is?